YongminK/100-days-of-code/log.md

 **Thoughts:** Try to use Bootstrap on my first portfolio page.
 Now it's looking better on mobile devices. (only project's cards)
 **Links:** https://yongmink.github.io/portfolio/

+### Day 13: February 13, 2019
+**Today's Progress:** Read some articles about adaptive page-proofs.

+**Thoughts:** I think now i understand how works flexbox and grid (maybe). when you CAN'T use Bootstrap:
++ big online store and new web-sites
++sites with complex components reusable in different places
++ sites with many types of pages that may require redesign
++ promo and landings
++ games